 This big, bustling restaurant is in the heart of downtown Woodinville and has a great atmosphere.
-The open kitchen at Walla Walla Steak Co is particularly impressive and I enjoyed seeing the prime rib that I ended up eating being prepared and sliced.
+The open kitchen at Walla Walla Steak Co is particularly impressive and I enjoyed seeing the prime rib I ate being prepared and sliced.

 NB: The original Walla Walla Steak Co is still going strong in Walla Walla.

 Heritage serves modern American food using the best seasonal ingredients and is within walking distance from Willows Lodge.
-I went for brunch and the menu is genuinely a mix of breakfast and lunch items.
+I went for brunch; the menu is a mix of breakfast and lunch items.
 There are salads, sandwiches (sammies), shareables and brunchables.

-I wanted to try their signature dishes so kicked off with the delicious dungeness crab hush puppies that were served with lemon-dill creme fraiche.
+I wanted to try their signature dishes, so kicked off with the delicious Dungeness crab hush puppies that were served with lemon-dill creme fraiche.
 The portion size was surprisingly reasonable so I decided to try a second specialty – the jar of pie.
-The glass jar contained key lime curd, graham cracker crumble, toasted meringue and fresh berries and was fantastic.
+The glass jar contained key lime curd, graham cracker crumble, toasted meringue and fresh berries and it was fantastic.